 Group 2D. - Personality Type D.

 Question 41.
 Jonathan, a D-Type, is very quiet.
-During a large social event he does not participate in the conversations.
+During a significant social event, he does not participate in the conversations.
 How would you get him to talk without causing undue stress?

 b.
 Say, “See that person over there?
 I think he’s superstitious and will not step on a crack in a sidewalk.
 What do you think?

 d.
-There’s a website that tests your knowledge on trigonometry.
+There’s a website that tests your knowledge of trigonometry.
 Let’s give it a try.

 e.
 I’ve been asked to oversee 100 people at the Aircraft Carrier Museum, but I am swamped at work.
-Do you have any ideas how I can do both.
+Do you have any ideas on how I can do both?

 Practice Sessions.
 List two more approaches that you have used in the past to get someone to talk or participate.